CleanPatrick: A Benchmark for Image Data Cleaning: Limitations and Broader Impact

-Our benchmark acknowledges three limitations: (1) By presenting annotators with only each image's nearest neighbor rather than exhaustive, global pairwise comparisons, the assumption that all near-duplicates lie closer in embedding space than any non-duplicate may lead to incomplete discovery of near-duplicate groups.
-(2) Calibrating ground-truth thresholds using annotations from only three board-certified dermatologists may not fully capture the spectrum of clinical judgment and could introduce biases or idiosyncrasies into our final labels, highlighting a possible future research direction.
-And (3) as the introduced benchmark builds on a medical imaging data collection, it is challenging and less likely to be saturated quickly.
-However, data-cleaning strategies performing well on CleanPatrick need to bring special traits needed for medical imaging, such as the importance of fine-grained details or long-tailed labels.
+\paragraph{Limitations.} Attention should be paid to the following limitations: (1) By presenting annotators with only each image's nearest neighbor rather than exhaustive, global pairwise comparisons, the assumption that all near-duplicates lie closer in embedding space than any non-duplicate may lead to incomplete discovery of near-duplicate groups.
+Appendix~\ref{app:NDAudit} bounds the resulting candidate-retrieval bias: pixel-based methods (pHash, SSIM) miss at most 2.5\% of duplicates within their top-5{,}000 pairs (Wilson 95\% confidence interval), and the embedding-vs-pixel comparison persists under augmented re-evaluation.
+(2) Calibrating ground-truth thresholds using annotations from only three board-certified dermatologists may not fully capture the spectrum of clinical judgment and could introduce biases into our final labels.
+We provide a threshold sensitivity analysis in Appendix~\ref{app:ThresholdSensitivity} to quantify the robustness of our choice.
+(3) As the benchmark builds on a medical imaging data collection, it is challenging and less likely to be saturated quickly.
+However, data-cleaning strategies performing well on CleanPatrick need to address traits characteristic of medical imaging, such as the importance of fine-grained details or long-tailed labels.
 These traits are likely more challenging to obtain and require sophisticated methodologies.